GraveRose/graft/README.md

 ```sh
 PREF=(http ssh icmp dns)
 ```
 This is the order in which you'd prefer `graft` to attempt to tunnel.
+Feel free to move these around but the names mustn't change and must be lower-case.

 ```sh
 SRV=x.x.x.x
 ```
-This is the name of your server on the outside.
+This is the FQDN or IP of your server on the outside.
 If you are using a proxy such as `socat`, put that in here.

 ```sh
 USER=jdoe